 It was better not to politicise this incident in view of the magnitude of the tragedy, he emphasised and advised that steps should be taken to ensure such shocking incidents don’t occur in the future.

-(This copy has been updated with a new headline and information)
+(This copy has been updated with the latest death toll and information)